abadid/cmsc424-spring2018/project4/README.md

 ```
 ResultTable (cId, cLoc, id, cLoc, cName)
 ```
-The two tables will be joined on `cId` which is the primary key in `CompanyLocation` and foreign key in `CompanyName`.
-Note that for sort merge join, we need the two tables to be sorted on the join keys.
+The two tables will be joined on the attribute `cId` which is the primary key in `CompanyLocation` and foreign key in `CompanyName`.
+Note that for sort merge join, we need both the tables to be sorted on the join keys.
 We have already sorted the tables on the join keys for you.
 Now let us see an example below:

+`CompanyLocation`
 | cId | cLoc |
 |:---:|:---:|
 | 1 | NY |